grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 14 Across: "cheek swab material" ; answer: "DNA"

-pydata global online conf, that's going on, has an important talk i cant miss
+pydata global online conf, that's going on, has an important talk i cant miss, wow there were some great talks!!

 | Things I can’t talk about here | Why                                                                                                                                                                              |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |